Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements

-In this paper, we will focus on global and generic identifiability notions.
-In the relevant study, two problem settings of dynamic networks are commonly considered.
+In this paper, we will focus on global and generic identifiability notions, which can be addressed in two problem settings, namely, dynamic networks with full excitation/measurement, and the ones with partial excitation/measurement.
 A number of conditions have been derived for (generic) identifiability of a full dynamic network, see e.g., \cite{bazanella2017identifiability,hendrickx2018identifiability,henk2018identifiability,weerts2018identifiability,cheng2019allocation}, which are based on network topology i.e., how the vertices are interconnected.
 While the identifiability analysis in \cite{bazanella2017identifiability,hendrickx2018identifiability,henk2018identifiability} is performed under the assumption that all the vertices are excited by sufficiently rich external signals, these works lead to attractive path-based conditions for checking network identifiability.
 Depending on whether \textit{generic identifiability} or \textit{global identifiability} is considered, these conditions are interpreted in terms of the existence of \textit{vertex disjoint paths}\cite{bazanella2017identifiability,hendrickx2018identifiability} or \textit{constrained vertex disjoint paths}\cite{henk2018identifiability} from the out-neighbors of each vertex to the measured vertices in a network.
 In contrast, the result in \cite{weerts2015sysid,weerts2018identifiability} is developed for the setting where only a subset of vertices are affected by external signals including noises and excitation signals manipulated by users, while all the vertices are measured.
 Moreover, network identifiability is defined as a property of a parameterized model set, instead of a property of a single network as done in \cite{bazanella2017identifiability,hendrickx2018identifiability,henk2018identifiability}.
-In \cite{weerts2015sysid,weerts2018identifiability}, network identifiability is characterized by the rank property of a certain transfer matrix that is determined by the presence and location of external signals, the correlation structure of disturbances, and the topology of parametrized modules.
-This rank condition therein has been further studied in \cite{weerts2018single} leading to generic identifiability of a network model set, which is equivalent to a vertex-disjoint path condition dual to the ones in \cite{bazanella2017identifiability,hendrickx2018identifiability}.
-With the same network setting as in \cite{weerts2015sysid,weerts2018identifiability,weerts2018single}, the work in \cite{cheng2019CDC,cheng2019allocation} provides a new characterization for generic identifiability using the concept of \textit{disjoint pseudo-tree covering}, from which a graphical tool for synthesizing allocation of external excitation signals can be effectively addressed.
+In \cite{weerts2015sysid,weerts2018identifiability}, global network identifiability is characterized by the rank property of a certain transfer matrix that is determined by the presence and location of external signals, the correlation structure of disturbances, and the topology of parametrized modules.
+This rank condition has been further studied in \cite{weerts2018single} leading to generic identifiability of a network model set, which is equivalent to a vertex-disjoint path condition dual to the ones in \cite{bazanella2017identifiability,hendrickx2018identifiability}.
+With the same network setting as in \cite{weerts2015sysid,weerts2018identifiability,weerts2018single}, the work in \cite{cheng2019CDC,cheng2019allocation} provides a new characterization for generic identifiability using the concept of \textit{disjoint pseudo-tree covering}, from which a graphical tool has been developed for allocating external excitation signals so as to warrant generic identifiability.